c100k/rebootx-on-prem/README.md

 There are multiple service implementations available :

 - `noop` (default) : as its name indicates, it does nothing except returning empty payloads
-- `self` : it returns the container as a runnable, hence the usage of self.
+- `self` : it returns the container as a _runnable_, hence the usage of self.
 Since the container is not running as root, you should get an error when calling `reboot` or `stop`.
 But be careful if you run this on a machine as a privileged user.
-It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so it can actually reboot or stop the machine.
+It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so it can actually reboot or stop the machine

-You can change the value by setting it int the ad-hoc environment variable (see `docker-compose.yml` or `config.go`).
+- `fileJson` : it grabs the _runnables_ from a JSON file that must respect the schema in order to be unmarshalled into an array of `Runnable` (see [servers.example.json](./data/servers.example.json))

+To override the default behavior, see `docker-compose.yml` or `config.go` and update the appropriate environment variables accordingly.

 ## Contributing